sakib1486/CMPUT664_Spectre/README.md

 `./dockcross-x86 bash -c '$CC {filename}.c -o {output filename} -static'`

-And then head back to the top directory and run the build command from [Experiments].
+And then head back to the top directory and run the build command from [Experiments](Experiments).

 ## Report